Achilles Alferaki

-Achilles Nikolayevich Alferaki ("Achilles" sometimes spelled Akhilles or Ahilles) (Russian: Ахиллес Николаевич Алфераки; 3 July 1846, Kharkov, Russian Empire – 27 December 1919, Saint Petersburg, Soviet Union) was a Russian composer and mayor of Greek descent.
+Achilles (Note: Sometimes spelled Akhilles or Ahilles.)
+Nikolayevich Alferaki (Ахиллес Николаевич Алфераки; 3 July 1846 – 27 December 1919) was a Russian composer and politician of Greek descent.
 His brother was Sergei Alphéraky.
+He served as the mayor of Taganrog from 1880 to 1888.

 Biography

-Alferaki was born in Kharkov, present-day Ukraine, to Nikos and Maria Alferakis.
+Alferaki was born in Kharkov in the Russian Empire (present-day Ukraine), to Nikos and Maria Alferakis.
 He spent his childhood in Taganrog, present-day Rostov Oblast, in the Alferaki Palace on Catholic Street (now Frunze Street) designed by the architect Andrei Stackenschneider.

 Alferaki was educated at home before attending the historical and philological faculty at Moscow University.
 There he also studied music theory.
-In 1870, he returned to Taganrog in order to run the family business.
-Following the death of the city's governor Lev Kulchitsky in 1873, he served briefly as acting governor.
+In 1870, he returned to Taganrog due to family matters.
+In 1873, following the death of Lev Kulchitsky, the governor of Taganrog, Alferaki briefly served as acting governor.
 Between 1880 and 1888, he served as mayor of Taganrog.
 He then moved to Saint Petersburg.
-There he became Chancellor of the Ministry of Internal Affairs in 1891 and later Director of the Russian Telegraph Agency.
+There, he became the chancellor of the Ministry of Internal Affairs in 1891 and later the director of the Russian Telegraph Agency.

-Alferaki died in Saint Petersburg in 1919.
+Alferaki died in Petrograd (Saint Petersburg) in 1919.
 One of his family's descendants was Anna Marly, a Russian-born French singer and songwriter, author of Chant des Partisans and a Chevalier of the Légion d'Honneur.